hyecheol123/pix2pix_Deep_Learning-based_Approach_to_Prediction_of_Volcanic_Fallout_Spread/docs/tips.md

 #### Fine-tuning/resume training
 To fine-tune a pre-trained model, or resume the previous training, use the `--continue_train` flag.
 The program will then load the model based on `epoch`.
 By default, the program will initialize the epoch count as 1.
 Set `--epoch_count <int>` to specify a different starting epoch count.

-#### Prepare your own datasets for CycleGAN
-You need to create two directories to host images from domain A `/path/to/data/trainA` and from domain B `/path/to/data/trainB`.
-Then you can train the model with the dataset flag `--dataroot /path/to/data`.
-Optionally, you can create hold-out test datasets at `/path/to/data/testA` and `/path/to/data/testB` to test your model on unseen images.

 #### Prepare your own datasets for pix2pix
 Pix2pix's training requires paired data.
 We provide a python script to generate training data in the form of pairs of images {A,B}, where A and B are two different depictions of the same underlying scene.
 For example, these might be pairs {label map, photo} or {bw image, color image}.
 Then we can learn to translate A to B or B to A: